Create and manage communication compliance policies

 Policy activity detection

 Communications are scanned every hour from the time policies are created.
 For example, if you create an inappropriate content policy at 11:00 AM, the policy will gather communication compliance signals every hour starting from when the policy was created.
 Editing a policy doesn't change this time.
-To view the last scan date and time for a policy, navigate to the Last policy scan column on the Policy page.
+To view the last scan date and Coordinated Universal Time (UTC) for a policy, navigate to the Last policy scan column on the Policy page.
 After creating a new policy, it may take up to an hour to view the first policy scan date and time.
-The date and time of the last scan are converted to the time zone of your local system.

 The following table outlines the time to detection for supported content types: